iliasra/Dual-Attention-for-LOB-Price-Trend-Prediction/README.md

 1. create the environment;
 2. generate and build the daily GCV cache;
 3. preprocess folds as array jobs;
+4. run a lightweight token-chunk GPU dry-run;
-4. train the model from the preprocessed fold artifacts.
+5. train the model from the preprocessed fold artifacts;
+6. evaluate the selected checkpoints and thresholded signals.

 Start by cloning the project and creating the conda environment: